 iPhone: search for ‘wallet’ using spotlight (pull down on the home screen).
 Thereafter, simply tap the ‘plus icon’ in the top right, and follow the prompts to add your card.
 It really is that simple.

 Apple Watch: open the Apple Watch app on iPhone and scroll down to ‘Wallet & Apple Pay’.
 Thereafter tap the ‘add card’ option and follow the prompts.

 iPad: the process is similar to iPhone, except that when you search for ‘wallet’ in spotlight it will open up the settings app.
 Thereafter, tap the ‘add card’ option and follow the prompts.

 macOS: open the settings app and click on ‘Wallet & Apple Pay’.
 Click on add card, and follow the prompts.

 Using Apple Pay is incredibly easy, convenient, safe and secure.
-Once you have added a card to the Apple Wallet, simply do the following to invoke Apple Pay:
+Once you have added a card to the Apple Wallet, simply do the following to invoke Apple Pay (Apple Support Page):

 iPhone: double click the power button.
 Thereafter, you will need to authenticate using FaceID or TouchID.
 Once authenticated, tap the top of your iPhone to a compatible NFC pay point.
 That is it.
 Your payment is done.